ImageMagick/ImageMagick/README.CMake.md

 Remember that when using `CMake`, on Linux and macOS `Release`/`Debug` is handled during the configure phase, while on Windows, it is handled during the build phase.
 UNIX makefiles contain only a single build, while Windows project files have both builds defined.

-### Disabling delegates
+### Disabling and enabling delegates

 Sometimes you need to disable including a delegate autodetected to be present on your system.
-Use the name of the `DELEGATE` argument to `magick_find_delegate` to disable it:
+Use the name of the `DELEGATE` argument to `magick_find_delegate` to explicitly disable it:

+`cmake .. -DPNG_DELEGATE=OFF`

+will build without `png` support.

+Similarly,

 `cmake .. -DHASJEMALLOC=ON`

-will build without `jemalloc` support.
+will build with `jemalloc` support which is disabled by default.

 # Using The Library